ls-2018/etcd_cn/hack/tls-setup/README.md

 1. Install git, go, and make
 2. Amend https://github.com/etcd-io/etcd/blob/main/hack/tls-setup/config/req-csr.json - IP's currently in the config
-   should be replaced/added with IP addresses of each cluster node, please note 127.0.0.1 is always required for loopback purposes:
+   should backend replaced/added with IP addresses of each cluster node, please note 127.0.0.1 is always required for loopback purposes:

 ```json